harishkannarao/Java_EE_Tutorial/YourFirstCup/README.md

 ---
 `mvn clean install`

-Html report for tests (both success and failure) will be available in:
+Html report for failsafe maven plugin tests (both success and failure) will be available in:
 ---
 _{projectDirectory}/target/site/failsafe-report.html_

+Html report for cucumber tests (both success and failure) will be available in:
+---
+_{projectDirectory}/target/cucumber-html-report/index.html_

 Run unit tests only:
 ---